microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

 ## Introduction

-This repository contains the MPLAB X bootloader project example for PIC18F57Q43 device and a simple LED blinking end application project.
+This repository contains the MPLAB X bootloader project solution for PIC18F57Q43 device and a simple LED blinking end application project.
 The bootloader will be programmed into the microcontroller using MPLAB X IDE and the end application will be programmed using UBHA ([Unified Bootloader Host Application](https://www.microchip.com/en-us/tools-resources/develop/libraries/microchip-bootloaders/8-bit))

 ## Hardware Tools